markh-de/KiVar/README.md

 KiVar releases 0.2.0 and later require at least **KiCad release 8**.

 Earlier versions of KiVar also supported KiCad 7, but in a very restricted way.
-Hence, after the official release of KiCad 8, KiVar support for KiCad 7 was dropped.
+Hence, after the release of KiCad 8, KiVar support for KiCad 7 was dropped.

 ## Installation